Rafael Villagómez: 2024

 In January 2024, Villagómez was announced that he would step up to the 2024 FIA Formula 2 Championship, remaining with Van Amersfoort Racing for a fourth consecutive year, partnering up with Enzo Fittipaldi.
+The Mexican's best result was seventh place, which he achieved during the Melbourne Feature Race at Albert Park.
+Other notable performances included an eighth place finish at Monza and scoring his maiden points with a ninth place finish in the Jeddah Feature Race.
+He ended the 2024 season 24th in the standings with 13 points.

 2025

 Villagómez returned to Van Amersfoort Racing for the 2025 FIA Formula 2 season, partnering GB3 graduate John Bennett.
-Villagómez achieved his first podium in FIA Formula 2 with a drive from 22nd to 3rd in the sprint race at the Circuit de Barcelona-Catalunya.
+Villagómez achieved his first podium in FIA Formula 2 with a drive from 22nd to third in the sprint race at the Circuit de Barcelona-Catalunya.
+Villagómez secured another podium by finishing third in the Lusail sprint race.
+He concluded the 2025 season in 14th place in the Drivers' Championship with 43 points.